Github-HuaJiang/Github_tutorial/README.md

 * **_MacOS_**
   - Method 1: using Homebrew
+    + Step 1: first download the Homebrew from its [Official Website](https://www.git-scm.com/downloads),
+      > [!NOTE]
-    + Step 1: first download the Homebrew from its [Official Website](https://www.git-scm.com/downloads), executing the command "brew --version" on terminal to verify whether the homebrew is succefully installed.
+      > executing the command "brew --version" on terminal to verify whether the homebrew is succefully installed.
 Once the installation succeeds, the terminal will output the current version number.

       ![Verify the Installation](./Images/homebrew.png)